11AN-CODE/System-Design/README.md

 ### HLD (High Level Design)
 **Initial step** in the development of applications where the overall structure of a system is planned.

+# Monolithic Architecture - System Design
+Monolithic architecture is a software design methodology that combines all of an application's components into a single, inseparable unit.
+Under this architecture, the user interface, business logic, and data access layers are all created, put into use, and maintained as one, unified unit.